 Funding for the Unified Judicial System derives from both state and county appropriations.
-The state pays the salaries for all judicial officers as well as the personnel and operating costs of the entire appellate court system, including the committees and boards of the Supreme Court and the Administrative Office of Pennsylvania Courts.
+The state pays the salaries for all judicial officers as well as the personnel and operating costs of the entire appellate court system, including the committees of the Supreme Court and the Administrative Office of Pennsylvania Courts.
 Beginning January 1, 2000, in accordance with Act 12 of 1999, the Commonwealth also funds the salaries and benefits for district court administrators transferred to state service effective that date.
-Table 4.1 on page 93 provides a break-down of these state-funded expenditures for fiscal year 2003-04.
+Table 4.2 on page 96 provides a break-down of the state appropriations for fiscal year 2004-05.